MARQUEZ93/wheelchair/README.md

 While looking over API Documentation, I noticed the [pushDistance](https://developer.garmin.com/connect-iq/api-docs/Toybox/ActivityMonitor/Info.html#pushDistance-var) field.
 I found zero results for 'Wheelchair' or 'Wheel Chair' in the Garmin IQ Connect Store (Diabetes/Dexcom/Diabetic only have two options in sum FWIW).

-My goal is for one download & one positive review from someone in a wheelchair :)
+My goal is for one download & one positive review!

 ## Credits